Warm Weather Annuals-Snapdragons

 9. Taller Snapdragons make an excellent background for lower plants, try a mounding shape in front of the spikes

 We humans have a long history with Snapdragons.
-They were in gardens of the Greek and Roman empires.
-An ancient Greek physician wrote about beneficial uses for them.
+They were used in gardens of the Greek and Roman empires.
+And an ancient Greek physician wrote about beneficial uses for them.
 They are thought to be native to places in southern Europe, Russia, and North Africa.
 They may have been native in North America although we know that colonists brought their seeds with them.

-The first written notes on them that we have records of are by Thomas Jefferson who put them in his “shrubbery”.
-A shrubbery is a place to go for a quiet walk, enjoy nature and avoid for a few minutes, the business in the house.
+Thomas Jefferson used cool season snapdragons in his “shrubbery”.
+Also, he left the earliest notes we have about the plant.
+What is a shrubbery?
+It’s a place to go for a quiet walk, enjoy nature, and avoid, for a few minutes, the business in the house.
 We find references to them in the writings of Jefferson, George Washington, Jane Austen, and of course Monty Python!

 So, plant snapdragons in your “shrubbery” and you can be in very good company!